NordicSemiconductor/pc-nrfconnect-launcher/doc/win32-usb-troubleshoot.md

 Most nRF Connect Desktop applications will automatically load the nRF USB device with firmware known to work.

-- If your nRF device does *not* have a Segger IMCU:
+- For nRF52 dongles:
-  - Unplug the nRF device from its USB port.
+  - Unplug the dongle from its USB port.
   - Hold down the reset button.
-  - Pluf the nRF device into a USB port.
-One of the LEDs should be pulsing, indicating the nRF device is in DFU bootloader mode.
+  - Plug the dongle into a USB port.
+The red LED should be pulsing, indicating the nRF device is in DFU bootloader mode.
+  - Stop holding down the reset button.
-  - Launch a nRF Connect Desktop application (for example, the RSSI viewer).
+  - Launch an nRF Connect Desktop application (for example, the RSSI viewer).
   - Make the nRF Connect Desktop application use the nRF USB device in bootloader mode. nRF Connect desktop will perform a DFU operation, programming the nRF device with firmware known to work.

-- If your nRF device *does* have a Segger IMCU:
+- For nRF52 development kits:
+  - Unplug the devkit's USB connector marked "nRF USB", and connect a USB cable to the USB connector for the [Interface MCU](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52/dita/nrf52/development/nrf52840_pdk/if_mcu.html)
   - Use nRF Connect Destkop Programmer to program it with firmware known to work.

 Please note that it's safe to ignore this error **only** when **all** of the following are true: